SergeOlivierP/agentF/README.md

 The optimization is done with respect to the differential Sharpe Ratio.
 TODO:
 - Include some temporality and recurrence in the model or in the data processing.
-- Complexify the reward to give more accurate credit to the right actionsé
+- Complexify the reward to give more accurate credit to the right actions.